Replication Issues

 Troubleshooting Replication Issues

-Things like price changes not appearing on a register or customer information not updating in NetSuite ERP are clues that data synchronization is not working at the register.
+Things like price changes not appearing on a register or customer information not updating in NetSuite ERP are clues that data synchronization isn't working at the register.

 First check the workstation's status using either NetSuite ERP or NSPOS on the register.
 Note the last replication date.
-If the date is not current as of today, replication issues exist.
-Contact NetSuite Customer Support for assistance.
+If the date isn't current as of today, replication issues exist.
+Contact NetSuite Customer Support for help.

 If more than 30 days have passed since the last replication date, the register is Terminated and must be restaged.

 To send alerts when registers are offline, you can create a Saved Search to track register replication statuses in NetSuite ERP.
-These alerts can help you avoid restaging a register because it has been offline (not replicating) more than 30 days.
+These alerts can help you avoid restaging a register because it has been offline for over 30 days.

 See NSPOS Workstation Status Saved Search.
 Base the search on the date value Last update from replication cloud.